wpmetabox/docs/_docs/extensions/mb-views.md

 After choosing location rules, you can decide where to render the view for those chosen pages.
 You have 2 options:

 - Render for the whole layout between header and footer.
-Using this options, you have full control to build the layout.
+Using this option, you have full control to build the layout.
 - Render only for the post content area.
-Using this options, you leave the layout to the theme and control only the post content area.
+Using this option, you leave the layout to the theme and control only the post content area.

 ### Position

-If you choose render the view for the post content area, then you can set it appear before, after or replace the content area.
+If you choose to render the view for the post content area, then you can set it to appear before, after or replace the content area.

 ### Order

 The order settings is used to set the loading order for views.
-If you have multiple views for a same page, then views with a lower order will render first.
+If you have multiple views for the same page, then views with a lower order will render first.

 ## Twig

-When editing template for views, you can use any HTML/CSS/JavaScript.
+When editing a template for views, you can use any HTML/CSS/JavaScript.

-In some cases, when you need to set condition for a HTML section, or loop through all values of an array, then you can use Twig.
+In some cases, when you need to set a condition for an HTML section or loop through all values of an array, then you can use Twig.

 [Twig](https://twig.symfony.com/) is a powerful template engine for PHP, which allows you to write conditions (`if..else`), control structure (`for`) and use filters to transform the output.